Configuration File Guide#

 This guide describes how to configure the Isaac Sim Replicator Agent (IRA) for simulation and synthetic data generation.
 The configuration controls the environment, sensor generation and placement, character/robot agents, behaviors, and data generation.

-Before diving into detailed configuration, it is helpful to understand the general workflow and key concepts of an IRA simulation.
+Before diving into detailed configuration, review the general workflow and key concepts of an IRA simulation.

 Workflow Overview#